Vantage Investment Philosophy – Part 2: Investing in Listed Property and Infrastructure Sectors

 Global Listed Property

-The Australian REITs (A-REITs) market is highly concentrated with only 38 REITs in the S&P/ASX 300 Index, one company in Goodman Group representing over one third of the A-REIT index and the top five companies accounting for about 64% of the A-REIT index.
+The Australian REITs (A-REITs) market is highly concentrated with only 38 REITs in the S&P/ASX 300 Index, one company (Goodman Group) represents over one third of the A-REIT index and the top five companies account for about 64% of the A-REIT index.
 A-REITs are primarily limited to retail, office, and industrial properties, resulting in sub-sector concentration.
 In contrast, the global listed real estate universe includes over 300 Global REITs across a wider range of sub-sectors.
 By investing globally, investors can access a more diverse range of property sub-sectors, geographical markets and economic drivers.

 The Benefits of Active Management